In-Depth Issues:

 "If the whole world was watching, they were seeing a once-powerful protest movement devolve into buffoonery."

-See also DNC Anti-Israel Protests Devolve into Farce - Dana Milbank (Washington Post)
+See also DNC Anti-Israel Protests Devolve into Farce - Dana Milbank ( Washington Post)

-Organizers anticipated there would be 30,000 to 40,000 protesters on hand for the start of the Democratic National Convention in Chicago who would "shut down the DNC for Gaza."
+Organizers anticipated there would be 30,000 to 40,000 protesters on hand for the start of the Democratic National Convention in Chicago who would

 But only a few thousand showed up; police estimated 3,500.